Best web scraping tools for 2026

 The AI-native choice.

-- Why it matters: Most scrapers give you messy HTML.
-Firecrawl gives you clean text formatted perfectly for feeding into an LLM context window.
-It handles crawling subpages automatically.
+- Why it matters.
+Most scrapers give you messy HTML.
+Firecrawl gives you clean text formatted for an LLM context window, and handles crawling subpages automatically.

 - Pros: